 The best way to manage your candidates is via your Job “Prospects” page – it’s like a mini applicant tracking system built into our website.

-Please make time to complete your interviews and be ready to make Offers on the 3rd of October!!
+Please make time to complete your interviews and be ready to make Offers on Offers Day!!

 Check out this post for more tips on attracting TOP CANDIDATES to your internship role.